 No smoking is permitted on the Sanctuary grounds (including the parking lot).
 This poses a major fire risk to the Sanctuary as well as also being very irritating for the wolfdogs sensitive olfactory senses.

 Children are not allowed to run, wander, or behave loudly on the Sanctuary grounds.
 In order to ensure a stress-free environment for the wolfdogs, children must be monitored at all times and kept close by.
 Any parent or child not respecting our policies will be asked to leave immediately.
 Check Tour Descriptions for age requirements.
 The minimum age requirement to visit the Sanctuary is 6 years old.
+Unfortunately, there are no tour options suitable for kids under 6 years old.

 Loud or unruly behaviour towards the wolfdogs will not be tolerated.
 Visitors must not whistle, call or otherwise heckle the wolfdogs.
 Visitors must be respectful of the wolfdogs and the facility at all times (i.e. do not throw things into the enclosures, do not climb over fences, do not go through restricted areas).
 Anyone found not respecting our policies will be asked to leave immediately.